federicodematteis/ECAL-work/Plotting/README.md

 then uses the parameters fitting for plotting the fit_func_2 as a prediction for Transparency.
 We see the behaviour over time of predicted values for Transparency in red, and measured values in blue.

-Plots named predictionfill<num> are the plots for Transparency predicted and real for a single fill;
+Plots named predictionfillnum.png are the plots for Transparency predicted and real for a single fill;
 In one plot we can see different curves for iRing26 fills (three different fills were taken in consideration) these are the predictions made using different iRings for the same fill.